Lusindiso/To-Do-List-App/README.md

 # To Do List App

 > This project is a simple To Do App where you can add and remove your To Do tasks.
+This project is build with Javascript and uses local storage to store data through sessions.

 ## Built With